-What is the New Haven LEAD (Law Enforcement Assisted Diversion) Program?
+What is the New Haven pilot LEAD (Law Enforcement Assisted Diversion) Program?

 In November 2017, the City of New Haven launched a pilot version of a pre-booking diversion program known as Law Enforcement Assisted Diversion (LEAD).
-The LEAD model, originating in Seattle, aims to reduce criminal legal system involvement for individuals who commit - or are at risk of committing - certain low-level offenses.
-LEAD may be offered case management and social services instead of being arrested.
-The overall goal is harm reduction for the participant, their families and the community.
+The LEAD model, originating in Seattle, aims to reduce criminal legal system involvement for individuals who commit “law violations driven by unmet behavioral health needs.”
+In the LEAD model, police officers are generally given discretionary authority at point of contact to divert individuals who commit (or are at risk of committing) certain low-level offenses to case management and social services, instead of traditional prosecution and criminal legal system proceedings.
+The offenses eligible for diversion are generally street-level “petty offenses”, such as those associated with drug use, houselessness, mental illness, poverty and sex work.
+The claimed overall goal is harm reduction for the participant, their families, and the community.

 What is the LEAD National Support Bureau?

 People are not actually being diverted from arrest.
-Only 2 people have been referred to LEAD instead of arrest.
-A majority entered through “social contact” by the police.
-Rather than diversion from criminal justice, New Haven is increasing police contact with citizens by giving them the additional job of being street outreach social workers.
+Few participants have been referred to LEAD instead of arrest.
+The vast majority entered through “social contact” referrals by the police (meaning they did not commit an eligible offense, but were deemed at “high-risk” of committing an offense in the future).
+Rather than diversion from criminal justice, New Haven may be increasing police contact with residents by enabling police officers to act as street outreach workers.

-No services are provided through LEAD other than access to New Haven’s already inadequate resources.
-No more units of housing have been created, no more shelter beds or drug treatment beds.
-Participants access the same resources, but in a program where they are tracked by the police and prosecutors.
+No services are provided through LEAD other than those that already exist.
+No more units of housing have been created, or more shelter or drug treatment beds.
+Rather than improve or expand needed services, LEAD facilitates connections to existing services that most people have already encountered or tried.
+Participants accessed the same resources, but in a program where they are tracked by the police and prosecutors.